Schagha/ordering-app/README.md

 # 📣 **Summary**

-This application (**ordering-app**) is built in React JS, using Redux Toolkit, module CSS, API, Hosting and more!
+This application (**ordering-app**) is built in React JS, using Redux Toolkit, and module CSS.
 Firebase API is used for fetching the data.

 ## Source